Kings Norton railway station: Services

-The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" services, operated using Electric multiple units (EMUs) until September 2024 and currently by EMUs.
+The station is served by West Midlands Trains with local Transport for West Midlands branded "Cross-City" and Camp Hill Line services (of which the station is the southern terminus).
+The Cross-City line was operated using Electric multiple units (EMUs) until September 2024 and currently by EMUs, while Camp Hill Line services use Class 196 DMUs.

 The off-peak service pattern is as follows: